J. A. Bayona: 2020s

 Bayona directed the first two episodes of the Amazon Prime Video series The Lord of the Rings: The Rings of Power, filmed in New Zealand from 3 February 2020 and premiered on 2 September 2022.

 In November 2021, it was announced Bayona would direct the disaster drama Society of the Snow for Netflix, based on the true story of Uruguayan Air Force Flight 571, which crashed into the Andes in October 1972.
 The film was released theatrically to Spanish-speaking audiences in December 2023 before its arrival to Netflix on 4 January 2024.
 It received positive reviews and many honors.

+Beyond the Society (Más allá de la sociedad) is an upcoming 2026 documentary series.
+It premiered at the 74th San Sebastián International Film Festival on September 23, 2026, and will be released on Netflix on December 18, 2026.
+Created by Bayona and Carlos Torres, the series focuses on the period after the survivors return to Uruguay.
+It includes interviews with both the survivors and relatives of the deceased, as well as interviews with the authors Piers Paul Read and Pablo Vierci, and the filmmakers Frank Marshall and J. A. Bayona.